MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-20-2-layer-convnet.markdown

 In this post i will implement a CNN using just numpy.

-The code does run and is verified as working correctly.. **however the backpropagation is completely Naieve, unoptimised.. and for illustrative purposes only.
+The code does run and is verified as working correctly.. **however the backpropagation is completely naive, unoptimised.. and for illustrative purposes only.
 It will take far too long to run on any real data.**

 Once again, The code is available from my Github and I'll do my best to keep it in a single file and explain as much as possible.